megangoyette/DG/docs/index.md

 ### Support or Contact

-If you have questions or are looking for additional information, please contact data-governance@nytimes.com or #data-governance.
+If you have questions or are looking for additional information, the Data Governance team is available via email at data-governance@nytimes.com or on the #data-governance Slack channel.